Data Processing Agreement

 - All data in transit is encrypted using TLS 1.2 or higher

-- Data at rest is encrypted at the filesystem level on all VPS instances
+- Data at rest is encrypted at the filesystem level on all servers

 - Backups are encrypted before storage